microsoft/code-with-engineering-playbook/docs/developer-experience/copilots.md

 ### GitHub Copilot Extension

 GitHub Copilot is an extension that adds AI-assisted coding capabilities to an IDE.
 For instance, the [GitHub Copilot for VS Code extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) can be installed from the VS Code Marketplace.
-It requires a GitHub account to use.
-For more information about what IDEs are supported, what languages are supported, cost, features, etc., please checkout out the information on [Copilot](https://github.com/features/copilot) and [Copilot for Business](https://resources.github.com/copilot-for-business/).
+It requires a GitHub account to use, and usage is limited without a subscription.
+For more information about what IDEs are supported, what languages are supported, cost, features, etc., please check out the information on [Copilot](https://github.com/features/copilot) and [Copilot for Business](https://resources.github.com/copilot-for-business/).

-Some example use-cases for GitHub Copilot include:
+As of late 2025, some example use cases for GitHub Copilot include:

 - **Code Completion**.
 Copilot can provide code completion suggestions as you type.
 If you want Copilot to write something useful for you, try writing a comment that describes what your code is going to do - it can often take it from there.